Best Things to Do in Basel – 2 Days in Basel in Winter or Summer

 You can also explore the entire grounds and walk behind the gardens.

 Cost: about 4.50 € for the view, the cathedral is free to visit.
-Please check opening times before your visit.
+Please check opening times before your visit (different times for the church and tower).

 Strolling Basel´s old town is a lovely way to discover the city and find out a bit more about its history.
 Old towns tend to have narrow and windy cobblestone streets, but not all old towns have houses dating back to the 15th century.